mbelveder/ero-lh-class/README.md

 - **lh-srgz-perp**: SRGz preprocessing.
 As a result, evry nnmag counterpart has SRGz features AND every X-ray source has two version of optical counterparts (nnmag and SRGz).
 Mostly these two counterparts is the same optical source, but not all of them.

-- **lh-srgz-spec**: cross-match with spectral catalogs and databases for the SRGz catalogs (Mescheryakov et al, in preparation), similar to the lh-class.
+- **lh-srgz-spec**: cross-match with spectral catalogs and databases for the SRGz catalogs (Mescheryakov et al, in preparation), similar to the `lh-class`.

 - **lh-postprocess**: join all the auxiliary tables into sinle catalog, columns renaming and reduction.